bethanyann/tbd_bylaws/src/membership.md

 **The founding members of the co-op are: **

-1. The slack channel has an #about-me canvas that has details about each member-owner, including their tech stack or desired role within the cooperative as well as their current time zone
+1. The slack channel has an #about-me canvas that has details about each member-owner, including their tech stack or desired role within the cooperative as well as their current time zone.
+This will be maintained as new members join or members leave.

 ## Expected Level of Effort

-1. Each member will be expected to attempt to work a minimum of ten (10) hours per week for the co-op unless a special exemption is requested.
+1. Each member shall work a minimum of five (5) hours per week for those who are designated as part-time members, and a minimum of ten (10) hours per week for the members who are designated as full-time for the co-op unless a special exemption is granted by a decision of the members.
    - These hours will include billable time towards client work as well as time towards each members defined role
 2. A member's level of effort shall be calculated _quarterly_ by computing the average number of hours worked per week in that quarter